NickStrupat/NameOf/README.md

 #### Void methods

     String voidMethodName = Name.OfVoidMethod(VoidReturnMethod); // yields "VoidReturnMethod"
+We need to use a different method (`OfVoidMethod`) because C# doesn't take return type into account when resolving overloads, which is what happens when trying to a convert method group (i.e. Action vs Func<T>).
+There is a full explanation in [a StackOverflow post](http://stackoverflow.com/questions/2057146/compiler-ambiguous-invocation-error-anonymous-method-and-method-group-with-fun).

 #### Generic methods

     String genericMethodName = Name.Of(instance.GenericMethod<V, R>) // yields "GenericMethod"
-V (value) and R (reference) are dummy struct and class types, respectively, for supplying constrained generic arguments Example signature
+V (value) and R (reference) are dummy struct and class types, respectively, for supplying constrained generic arguments

+Example signature

     public void GenericMethod<T, U>() where T : struct